 Submit an application and fee to the Texas Real Estate Commission to become a Sales Agent.
-This may be done online, through email or by U.S. mail.
-As part of the process, you will submit your education pass letters/certificates to TREC at email@example.com.
+This may be done online or by U.S. mail.
+As part of the process, you will submit your education course completion certificates to TREC at email@example.com.

 The law requires fingerprints on file with the Texas Department of Public Safety (DPS) so a background check can be performed.
 A license will only be issued if the background check is passed.
 You will need a TREC entity number to make an appointment.
 See the TREC fingerprint requirements here.

 Complete your pre-licensing education in as little as three weeks.
 Ask about our discount for first responders and veterans.

 All instructor-led pre-licensing courses are delivered through our Xcelerated Learning (blended learning program).
 Complete half of the course work for the six classes required for licensing at home and the other half of the six courses (15 hours each) in the classroom at REALTOR® Academy or virtually.